Ezzy401k/password-manager/README.md

 - Ability to save website URLs, usernames, and passwords securely.
 - Verification prompts before saving the information.
 - Warning messages for weak passwords or empty fields.
+- Ability to search saved data.
+- Warning message for wrong credentials when searching.

 ## Usage